Interpreters are oral translators

 EMCI interpreters are highly skilled professionals, and therefore it makes little sense to overload them through inadequate breaks and extreme working hours.

-They will most likely not be able deliver their best, if you do.
+They will most likely not be able to deliver their best if you do.
 A 7 hour work day is a full day in conference interpreting.

 Documents for preparation